shubhamdutta26/tidyplate/README.md

 ```

 As you can see that the first two files threw error messages.
 They can
-be removed before importing using `tidy_plate()`.
-If not their
+be removed before importing.
+Now you can import them using the
-corresponding list object will be empty.
+`tidy_plate()` function.

 ``` r
 imported_list <- purrr::map(file_list, purrr::possibly(tidyplate::tidy_plate, quiet = F))